fudailzafar/Learning-Python-Programming/README.md

-# Python Programming Journey with Apna College
+# Learning Python Programming with Apna College

-Welcome to my Python programming journey, inspired by the Apna College YouTube channel.
+Welcome to my learning of Python programming, inspired by the Apna College YouTube channel.
 This repository contains a collection of Python programs that I created while learning the basic concepts of Python.
-My aim is to master problem-solving and develop a solid foundation in programming with Python.
+I aim to master problem-solving and develop a solid foundation in programming with Python.

 ## Table of Contents